 Michelin CrossClimate 2 offers a 60,000-mile warranty to its buyer.
 This might sound like an average warranty to the potential.
 It is a big one, especially when it is a four-season tire.

-Especially tires that are all-season based generally have low Mileage warranty because they are more prone to distortion and tears.
-Considering these characteristics, Michelin took a tough stand by giving a 60,000 mileage warranty, and we can say that it is a Brave step.
+Tires that are all-season based generally have low mileage warranty because they are more prone to distortion and tears.
+Considering these characteristics, Michelin took a tough stand by giving a 60,000 mileage warranty.

 Michelin Crosses Climate Performance in Different Weather Conditions: